dcm4che/dcm4chee-arc-cs/docs/networking/model/fktdefs/storage.rst

 The Storage AE can also be configured to act as a cache archive, which deletes least recent accessed studies according configured thresholds of the storage backend.

+Received objects may be exported according configurable export rules, which are triggered by matching sending/receiving AE Titles and/or matching object attribute values.
+Received objects of one series or study may be accumulated, before all objects of the series or study are exported in one task.
+Export by DICOM storage is invoked by the :doc:`networking/model/fktdefs/query-retrieve`.

+Objects may be also received from the Storage AE as result of a forwarded retrieve request to a configured fallback archive by the :doc:`networking/model/fktdefs/query-retrieve`.
+In that case, the received objects will be forwarded immediately to the final retrieve destination by the :doc:`networking/model/fktdefs/query-retrieve`.

+The receive of objects may trigger the notification of configured remote AEs by the DICOM Instance Available Notification service invoked by the :doc:`networking/model/fktdefs/workflow`.